CHOLERA -1873

 systems are wholly opened to admit any kind of disease.

-As a preventative I would advise a little caution in eating, and a trip
+As a preventative I would advise a little caution in

 to our Fair Grounds, every day, where enough can be seen to occupy the minds